mapbox/tippecanoe/README.md

 It also throws away any polygons that are too small to draw.
 I'm not sure yet if it is appropriate to do more than that.

+It should consolidate features in the same tile that share the same type and attributes, to make the tile data smaller, but doesn't do that yet.

 Development
 -----------

-Requires protoc (brew install protobuf), protobuf-lite, and sqlite3.
+Requires protoc (brew install protobuf or apt-get install libprotobuf-dev), and sqlite3 (apt-get install libsqlite3-dev).
 To build:

     make